The Travel Bug Home

 From the first trip over I loved Bulgaria – the way the goats and cows still wandered down the streets making their way home each evening, the curious locals willing to put on a full table of food at the drop of a hat for you, the fact that there was mountains and skiing, lakes and forests, beaches and everything in between in one (fairly small) country.
 I made several trips over to Bulgaria travelling around and viewing property in 2004 and 2005.
 I viewed property with a number of different Bulgarian real estate agents – some good, some bad and some indifferent.
 I made my first purchase of a Bulgarian property in summer 2005 – a small house, full of character with a good sized plot and lovely mountain views (now sold to friends who are renovating it).
 Buying and selling Bulgarian property developed into a side line and then a full time business – sourcing property for other British.
 And along the way, I would see properties that I liked, that I thought were cheap (at the time) and so bought several more.
 In 2006 I decided to move over to Bulgaria with my long term partner (although in the end he never came) and designed and built a new house from scratch.
 That in itself turned into a complete nightmare cultivating in several court cases which dragged on for over 5 years and cost a fortune.
 I bought a couple more properties, renovated several, rented a couple out and at one stage had around 12 properties.

 However, in 2010 I decided it was silly to have all these old rural houses sat falling into further disrepair.
 I was not interested in doing more renovations at that stage and it was an awful lot of hassle to have properties spread about the region, trying to check regularly on them, keep the gardens in check and pay taxes at different municipality offices and so forth.
 So I started to sell off the properties not located close to where my main house is and took a fairly large loss on a lot of these, however it was the right thing to do and made life much easier.
-I also purchased three apartments on the coast, two near Sunny Beach and one in Sozopol.
-I still have a few properties I would like to sell (see above) as our time is now mostly taken up with the dog charity we have set up over here in Bulgaria and our neutering program for stray and village dogs and cats.
-After some disastrous tenants we have no interest in renting out any properties and I can’t see us doing any more major renovation jobs, although we are keeping one old place next door to our main home as a project to potter on with and try some different eco-building techniques.
+I also purchased three apartments on the coast, two near Sunny Beach (one now for sale and one already sold) and one in Sozopol.
+Our time is now mostly taken up with the Bulgarian dog charity we have set up over here in Bulgaria and our neutering program for stray and village dogs and cats.
+After some disastrous tenants we have no interest in renting out any properties and I can’t see us doing any more major renovation jobs, although we are keeping one old place next door to our main home as a project to potter on with and try some different eco-building techniques and have just recently purchased the other house next door so we can expand the barns and dog pens and garden.

 Personally I feel it is more a case of prices now being more realistic.
 Back in 2005 and 2006 when “us Brits” discovered Bulgaria we were led to believe that an old falling down wreck for 10,000 Euros was the bargain of the century, that an apartment on the coast or in the ski resort for just 60,000 Euros was a great deal.
 But these prices were all just on paper and could never be sustained.
 Now you can pick up old wrecks for a couple of thousand Euros, a small renovated place for around 20,000 to 30,000 Euros and a larger renovated property for around 50,000 Euros.
 And an apartment at the coast or in one of the ski resorts can be as little as 15,000 Euros depending on the complex and location.
 Obviously like any country there are areas that are more expensive and better developed than others.